Airman to Colonel: First female vice paving the way

 |0

-This work, Airman to Colonel: First female vice paving the way [Image 2 of 2], by TSgt Hampton Stramler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Airman to Colonel: First female vice paving the way, by TSgt Hampton Stramler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT